Laura Curran: Reforms

-No Names On Signs
+Removal of names from signs

 During the campaign Curran pledged that if elected she would remove the county executive's name from the county's parks and welcome signs.
 The pledge was a sharp break with tradition and an unusual measure by political standards.
 Of the pledge, The New York Times wrote, "Across the county's many parks, large signs welcome visitors with the county executive's name in giant letters, with the park's name in a smaller typeface.
 Ms. Curran has asked the county's public works department to simply remove the county executive's name altogether."
 Curran criticized the signs as self-promotional and a waster of taxpayer dollars.

-Legalizing Marijuana
+Marijuana legalization

 In opposition to rising public opinion of her electorate and popular sentiment within the New York State Legislature, controlled by the Democratic Party in all three chambers at the time, Curran took a hardline stance against the legalization of recreational marijuana and announced that she intended to have Nassau County opt-out of the clause which would legalize marijuana that was included in an early version of the 2019 New York State Budget.